-• Translational Research Journal Club meets monthly to provide opportunities for students in the MD/PhD program to read, interpret, synthesize, and present literature in translational science to peers and faculty.
-The journal topics specifically focus on translational research appearing in the highest impact scientific journals.

-• Progress in Translational Research Seminar meets monthly to allow students to present the results of their ongoing thesis research.
-Research presentations highlight the translational applications of the research that will solve a clinical problem, impact patient care, or prevent disease in individual patients or populations.

-• Case Studies in Molecular Medicine meets monthly to provide concrete case studies in which novel molecular concepts are applied to the development of new diagnostic and therapeutic modalities for patient management.
-This program challenges trainees to think critically about the realistic and practical applications of laboratorybased discoveries and provides a context for the processes, steps and timelines required for translation from bench to bedside. • Physician Scientist Mentorship Series provides an opportunity for MD/PhD students to learn from active, successful and productive physician scientists about training opportunities, career pathways, and the integration and balance of laboratory and clinical activities and personal/professional life.
+- Translational Research Journal Club meets monthly to provide opportunities for students in the MD/PhD program to read, interpret, synthesize, and present literature in translational science to peers and faculty.
+The journal topics specifically focus on translational research appearing in the highest impact scientific journals. - Progress in Translational Research Seminar meets monthly to allow students to present the results of their ongoing thesis research.
+Research presentations highlight the translational applications of the research that will solve a clinical problem, impact patient care, or prevent disease in individual patients or populations. - Case Studies in Molecular Medicine meets monthly to provide concrete case studies in which novel molecular concepts are applied to the development of new diagnostic and therapeutic modalities for patient management.
+This program challenges trainees to think critically about the realistic and practical applications of laboratory-based discoveries and provides a context for the processes, steps and timelines required for translation from bench to bedside. - Physician Scientist Mentorship Series provides an opportunity for MD/PhD students to learn from active, successful and productive physician scientists about training opportunities, career pathways, and the integration and balance of laboratory and clinical activities and personal/professional life.
 Beyond these elements, this series also offers network opportunities and exposure to the science of eminent regional and national investigators.
 These talks are presented semi-annually in an informal, intimate and collegial dinner setting.

-• Enrichment Course in Clinical Skills ensures the training and preparedness of MD/PhD students entering the clinical clerkship years of medical school and facilitates the transition from graduate school back into medical school.
-All trainees enroll in the Enrichment Course in Clinical Skills (GC 725) during their research years.

-• MD/PhD Scholars Retreat annually provides an opportunity to showcase the scientific achievements of the students, disseminate important programmatic information in a peer-to-peer fashion, provide mentoring opportunities and further build community.
+- Enrichment Course in Clinical Skills ensures the training and preparedness of MD/PhD students entering the clinical clerkship years of medical school and facilitates the transition from graduate school back into medical school.
+3rd year MD/PhD students in their 1st year of PhD training are to enroll in the Enrichment Course in Clinical Skills (GC 725) for the Fall Semester.
+The course is optional after the fall of the first PhD year. - MD/PhD Scholars Retreat annually provides an opportunity to showcase the scientific achievements of the students, disseminate important programmatic information in a peer-to-peer fashion, provide mentoring opportunities and further build community.
 Students from all stages of training are given the opportunity to present to and learn from other students.
 A keynote speech by an active physician scientist whose primary charge is to provide career insights.
 The evening includes dinner and social activities.
-Retreat program and activities are planned and organized by the Jefferson Physician Scientist Association (JPSA) in conjunction with the co-Directors.

-• Annual Orientation.
-MD/PhD program students have a separate orientation for an afternoon and evening, organized around a welcome barbecue.
-The afternoon is spent meeting their fellow students from all phases of the MD/PhD program.
-Experienced (upper class) students present information regarding specific elements of the program, including requirements, operations, and responsibilities.
+Retreat program and activities are planned and organized by the Jefferson Physician Scientist Association (JPSA) in conjunction with the co-Directors. - Annual Orientation Reception MD/PhD program students have a separate orientation for one evening.
+At the orientation reception, incoming students are welcomed by the program co-directors and have the opportunity to meet their fellow students from all phases of the MD/PhD program, as well as faculty from JCLS.
+Upper-year students share their insights regarding specific elements of the program, including requirements, operations, and responsibilities.
 New matriculants learn about the preclinical training phase, the integration of MD/PhD program components, and the strategies and logistics of organizing rotations.
-There is time built into the orientation specifically for small group interactions to discuss survival skills in the earliest phases of training.
-After dinner, social activities are planned for attendees.
-Orientation is organized by JPSA under the direction of the co-Directors.

-• The American Physician Scientist Association (APSA) is a national organization dedicated to addressing the needs of future physician scientists with respect to their training and career development.
+Orientation is organized by JPSA under the direction of the co-directors. - The American Physician Scientist Association (APSA) is a national organization dedicated to addressing the needs of future physician scientists with respect to their training and career development.
 Founded in 2003, APSA held its first Annual Meeting in 2005 and has grown tremendously in the ensuing years.
 APSA strives to be the student physician-scientists' leading voice for improving educational opportunities, advancing patient-oriented research, and advocating for the future of translational medicine; as such it is a student led organization, by trainees, for trainees.
 Jefferson has an institutional membership so all students in the MD/PhD Program are APSA members.